 Below are some common questions that teachers, students, and administrators might have about Google Expeditions.

 Content, tours, and teacher guides are all available in English.
-Some Expeditions content is available in other languages.
+The Expeditions app is available in the following languages:

 Spanish (Latin America)

-Google works with partners, such as the Royal Collection Trust, Wildlife Conservation Society, and American Museum of Natural History, to create educational content.
-If you’d like to make a new expedition, let us know.
+Google works with partners, such as the Royal Collection Trust, Wildlife Conservation Society, and NASA, to create educational content.
+If you’d like to create an expedition, let us know.

-In Tour Creator, anyone can easily create virtual-reality (VR) tours using footage from 360 cameras or picking from the huge corpus of existing Street View content.
-You can annotate your tour to provide details and facts.
-Then, you can quickly publish to Poly to be viewed on the web or in VR (using Cardboard), and embed it on any website.
-The ability to publish these tours to Expeditions is coming soon!
+In Tour Creator, you can easily create VR tours using footage from 360-cameras or Google Street View content.
+You can annotate your tour with images and details.
+Then, you can publish your tour to Poly for anyone to view it on the web or keep it unlisted.

 A peer-to-peer network allows individual devices on a network to communicate with each other without internet access.
 You need an internet connection to download the Expeditions app and individual expeditions.
 However, you can run an expedition using only peer-to-peer communication.